OmniFlix/streampay/readme.md

-# paymentstream
+# paymentstream / Streaming Payments
-**paymentstream** is a blockchain built using Cosmos SDK and Tendermint and created with [Starport](https://github.com/tendermint/starport) to stream payments from on addrs to the other, using delayed and continuous payments types inspired by Vesting types from Cosmos SDK.
+**paymentstream** is a module built using Cosmos SDK, Tendermint and [Starport](https://github.com/tendermint/starport) to stream payments from on address to the other, using delayed and continuous payments types inspired by Vesting module from Cosmos SDK.

 ## Get started